ratsprotocol/rats-protocol-website/src/article/en/omniapp.md

 ## BRC-20 asset liquidity

 BRC-20 is an experimental standard for fungible tokens on the Bitcoin blockchain and inscribed on the Bitcoin network.
-MAP Protocol supports the cross-chain transfer of BRC-20 tokens from the Bitcoin network to the MAP Protocol network in a peer-to-peer manner.
+RATS Protocol supports the cross-chain transfer of BRC-20 tokens from the Bitcoin network to the RATS Protocol network in a peer-to-peer manner.

 This enables other cryptocurrencies on different blockchains to be traded with BRC-20 assets in a more convenient and cost-effective way, enhancing the liquidity of inscription assets.
 This layer of interoperability helps expand the use cases of Bitcoin and integrates the Bitcoin ecosystem into a broader crypto-based financial ecosystem, bringing new contributions to the Bitcoin community.